-Council is projecting a surplus for the ten financial years ending 30 June 2022 to 30 June 2031.
+Council is projecting a surplus for the financial year ending 30 June 2023.

 Significant Forecasting Assumptions

 When planning for the Ten-Year Plan 2021-2031 (which is the basis for this Annual Plan), we need to make assumptions about future trends and events that are outside our control.
 When making assumptions it is important to recognise the possibility that, over time, the assumption may prove to be incorrect.
 We need to be clear about the potential consequences of assumptions being wrong, and what we will do to mitigate these consequences.